yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 {% quote A good architect must collect different opinions before making his own decision %}

 There is a simple reason for that.
-Any attempt to convince anyone causes a possibility of "responsibility leakage".
+Any attempt to convince anyone causes a possibility of "responsibility leakage."
 What if I fail to convince?
 I will have to change my plan and use Gradle, right?
 What if the product has problems because of that decision?
 I will try to blame Chris for that, right?
 I can't be **fully** responsible for the product anymore, because I was